 If the Commission determines that an application is of significant impact to the overall district, and as such requires a public hearing under the provisions of Ch.
 16, the Fruit Street Historic District Ordinance, it shall hold such a hearing within 45 days of the date of the filing of the application.
-The Commission will obtain a certified list of abutters (homeowners of any properties within 100 feet of that for which the application is submitted, and all owners in the district).
-At least 7 days before the hearing, the Commission shall give public notice of the time, place, and purpose of the hearing by posting a notice in City Hall and in a newspaper of general circulation in Newburyport.
-The cost of the public hearing notice (postage and newspaper) shall be charged to the applicant.
-Concurrently, the Commission shall mail a copy of the public notice to the applicant and to the owners of all adjoining properties and of all other properties deemed by the Commission to be materially affected thereby.
-The Commission shall distribute copies of the public notice to the Newburyport Building Department, Planning Commission, Historical Commission, and to any person filing a written request for notice of hearings, such request to be renewed yearly in December.
+The Commission will obtain a certified list of abutters (homeowners of any properties within 100 feet of that for which the application is submitted, and all owners in the district any property located directly adjoining or facing the applicant's property) and all property owners in the district.
+At least 7 days before the hearing, the Commission shall give public notice of the time, place, and purpose of the hearing by posting a notice in City Hall.
+Concurrently, the Commission shall mail a copy of the public notice to the applicant, to the owners of all abutting properties, to all property owners in the district, and to all other properties deemed by the Commission to be materially affected thereby.
+The Commission shall distribute copies of the public notice to the Newburyport Building Department, Planning Board, Historical Commission, and to any person filing a written request for notice of hearings, such request to be renewed yearly in December.